Terms of use of the Orphadata website and General Data Protection Regulation (GDPR)

 Storage of your surname, name, professional email address and phone number

-Your personal data is collected by the Orphanet team members, and stored in our servers as long as you do not ask for it to be deleted or as long as the related content (text, specialised expert centre, centre of expertise, medical laboratory, research project, clinical trial, patient registry/ mutation database, network, technological platform, patient organisation) is still active for the needs of consultation or analysis.
+Your personal data is collected by the Orphanet team members, and stored in our servers as long as you do not ask for it to be deleted.
 In any case, the data retention period shall not exceed 10 years of inactivity, after which personal data shall be erased as part of the right to be forgotten.

-Orphanet ensures at all times that only authorised persons (members of the Orphanet network and our service providers) have access to your personal data, and that they share the same confidentiality commitments.
-We strictly ensure that the personal data collected is never transferred to any other party.
+INSERM, US14 – Orphanet ensures at all times that only authorised persons (members of the Orphanet network and our service providers) have access to your personal data, and that they share the same confidentiality commitments.
+We strictly ensure that the personal data collected we ensure that your personal data is only shared with the third parties necessary in order to deliver the service you have requested.

 Storage of IP addresses (Orphanet web traffic tool and Google analytics)